p0186797/3u-midterm/README.md

 You take your daughter to the pond to see the fish.
 When she sees a single fish, she shouts "One fish!", when she sees two together she shouts "Two fish!, when she sees a red one she shouts "Red fish!", and a blue one, "Blue Fish!".
 If there are no fish in the pond, she shouts "No fish!"

-Given a string of fish spotted in the pond (1 for one fish, 2 for two fish, r for red fish, b for blue fish, and 0 for no fish), predict the series of exclamations you'd expect to hear from your daughter.
+Given a string of fish spotted in the pond (1 for one fish, 2 for two fish, r for red fish, b for blue fish, and 0 for no fish), predict the series of exclamations you'd expect to hear from your daughter. *Make sure to validate the input.*

 ### Input Specification

 One string consisting of a series of characters: 1, 2, r, b, 0.
+0 would only occur by itself.
 Each character represents a type of fish.

 ### Output Specification